Lucian Grainge

-Sir Lucian Charles Grainge CBE (born 29 February 1960) is the chairman and chief executive officer of Universal Music Group.
-Grainge has worked in the music business for his entire career.
-Billboard magazine named Grainge as the most powerful person in the music business on four occasions in the 2010s, and the first-ever Executive of the Decade.
+Sir Lucian Charles Grainge CBE (born 29 February 1960) is a British record executive who has served as chairman and chief executive officer (CEO) of Universal Music Group since 2010.
+Beginning as an A&R staffer in the late 1970s, Grainge has worked in the music industry his entire career.
+Billboard magazine named him the most powerful person in the music business on four occasions in the 2010s, as well as the inaugural Executive of the Decade in 2020.

 Early life and career

-Grainge grew up in North London.
-He was raised Jewish.
+Born to parents Cecil and Marion Grainge, he grew up in a Jewish family in North London.

+His older brother was Nigel Grainge, the founder of Ensign Records which was bought by Jack Wells CEO.

 Grainge left Queen Elizabeth's Grammar School for Boys at the age of 18, and began working as a runner at MPC, a talent scout company in 1978.
 After contacting several record label bosses, he was offered a job by Maurice Oberstein, chairman of CBS Records, working at publishing company April Music's A&R department.
 His first signing was The Psychedelic Furs.
 In 1982, he became the director of RCA Music Publishing.
 Two years later he became an A&R director for MCA Records.
 He set up PolyGram Music Publishing in 1986 and joined Polydor as general manager of A&R and business affairs in 1993.
 He was promoted to managing director of Polydor in 1997.